fantozy/react-todo-quizz/README.md

 # 📝 To-Do App

-Welcome to the **To-Do App**!
-This app will help you stay organized, crush your tasks, and feel like a productivity master. 🚀

-> **Warning**: Your productivity might skyrocket, and you might even feel like crossing off tasks just for fun. 😎

----

-## 🚀 How to Run This App on Your Machine
+## How to Run This App on Your Machine

 ### Step 1: Clone the Repository
 ```bash